National Agricultural Literacy Curriculum Matrix

 Activity 1: The Big Apple

 Teacher Note: This activity uses an apple as a model of Earth.
+The Apple Land Use Model can be used as an alternative demonstration option.
 Students discuss the various ways people use land and make predictions about what percentage of Earth’s land is needed to grow our food.
 After discussing the ways in which land is used (Step 2), you may consider having the students create their own pie charts where they predict the percentages associated with different land uses, especially farming.
 Later, their predictions can be compared with the actual values revealed by the apple demonstration.

 - Explain to the class that this activity is concerned with how we as a society use land.
 The amount of land on Earth stays the same, so as the world’s population gets larger, it becomes even more important that we make wise decisions about how it is used.